xinranf/ursa/apps/android/ChatApp/README.md

 2. Run **Gradle Sync**
 3. Build `ChatApp` target:
    - **Build → Build Bundle(s) / APK(s) → Build APK(s)**
+4. Run 'ChatApp'

+## Running on Device

+After installing the APK on your Android 15 device, ensure the app has the necessary runtime permissions to function correctly.

+### Grant Microphone Permission

+Navigate to `Settings → Apps & Notifications → Ursa → Permissions → Microphone`

+Then select `Allow only while using the app`

+This is required for the voice control feature to work.
+Without microphone access, the app will not activate voice input or transcription.

 ## License